MTTAJoe/ReadDefining/README.md

 You could say it re-defines the way you read.

 To install, download setup.exe
-A uninstall .exe will be installed along side the application
+An uninstall .exe will be installed along side the application

 The code has not been signed, so upon installation it will raise anti-virus software.